Find Affordable College Courses

 The average tuition and fees for an in-state undergraduate at Yale are $59,950 a year.

 Trinity College ranked #6 on this year’s Best Value Sociology Bachelor’s Degree Schools in Connecticut list.
-Located in the city of Hartford, Trinity Bantams is a private not-for-profit college with a small student population.
+Located in the city of Hartford, Trinity Bantams is a private not-for-profit school with a small student population.

-With a ranking of #7, Fairfield University did quite well on this year’s best value schools for sociology students working on their bachelor’s degree.
-Fairfield U is a moderately-sized private not-for-profit school located in the suburb of Fairfield.
+Fairfield University ranked #7 on this year’s Best Value Sociology Bachelor’s Degree Schools in Connecticut list.
+Fairfield U is a moderately-sized private not-for-profit school located in the large suburb of Fairfield.

 In-state tuition fees for undergraduate students at Fairfield U are $52,870 per year.